Is Apple (AAPL) stock a good buy?

 ➡️ Goal: All of our homework on this company leads up to the 4M checklist.
 A lot of investors only look at the numbers.
 Yes, it’s important to look at the first M (MOS) which is the math part of investing but it’s also important to look past the numbers and also look at the business, the competition, and the management.
 If all 4Ms pass, we should have high confidence in buying this stock.

 MOS: A score of 61/100 shows the financials are strong and the MOS of 75% shows a lot of upside potential.
-Although EPS and revenue missed expectations in the last earnings report, the overall financials are still impressive.

 Meaning: Apple’s 5 revenue channels have proven this company can grow in good times and bad.
 Some of the key highlights include the iPhone is by far the most popular smartphone in the world, the new M1 and M2 chips are taking Mac computers to another level, and the Services continues to generate substantial revenue and profits without having to manufacture a physical product.

-Step 7: Is Apple (AAPL) stock a good buy?
+8. Is Apple stock a good buy?

 The Summary, Score, and MOS of this stock may have changed since the posting of this review.
 Please login to Tykr to see up-to-date information.